-Recently released IRS Notice 2016-22 provides for a transitional relief period for the Work Opportunity Tax Credit (WOTC) Program, providing businesses with the opportunity to retroactively capture the WOTC Program for hires made prior to its reauthorization i.e., the “hiatus” or period of time in which the WOTC Program was expired due to Congressional inaction on the tax extenders bill.
+Recently released IRS Notice 2016-22 provides for a transitional relief period for the Work Opportunity Tax Credit (WOTC) program.
+This provides business with the opportunity to retroactively capture the WOTC program for hires made prior to its reauthorization i.e., the “hiatus” or period of time in which the WOTC program was expired due to Congressional inaction on the tax extenders bill.

-Businesses may now retroactively screen and pursue the WOTC Program for employees that were not screened during hiatus or, for those businesses that chose to do so, allows for certification of the WOTC Program submissions made to state workforce agencies (SWA) during the hiatus (Please note: All Walton Management Services, Inc. clients continued to have their paperwork submitted for the WOTC Program during the hiatus).
+Businesses may now retroactively screen and pursue the WOTC program for employees that were not screened during the hiatus or, for those businesses that choose to do so, allows for certification of the WOTC program submissions made to State Workforce Agencies (SWA) during the hiatus.

-The WOTC Program was reauthorized on December 18, 2015 by the Consolidated Appropriations Act, 2016 and the Protecting Americans from Tax Hikes Act of 2015 (Public Law No: 114-113) with a retroactive effective date of January 1, 2015 through December 31, 2019.
-The renewal further expanded the WOTC Program is include a new target group of individuals: Qualifying long-term unemployment recipients (further detailed below).
+The WOTC program was reauthorized on December 18, 2015 by the Consolidated Appropriations Act, 2016 and the Protecting Americans from Tax Hikes of 2015 (Public Law No: 114-113) with a retroactive date of January 1, 2015 – December 31, 2019.
+The renewal further expanded the WOTC program to include a new target group of individuals; Qualifying Long-Term Unemployment Recipients (further detailed below).

 The transitional relief suspends the two requirements found in § 51(d)(13)(A)(ii):

-o For the nine original target groups, the 28-day rule has been suspended for those qualifying employees hired on or after January 1, 2015 through on or before May 31, 2016, AND
+- 9 original target groups, the 28-day rule has been suspended for those qualifying employees hired on or after January 1, 2015 through on or before May 31, 2016

-o For the new target group of long-term unemployed, the 28-day rule has been suspended for those qualifying employees hired on or after January 1, 2016 through on or before May 31, 2016.
+- new target group of long-term unemployed, the 28-day rule has been suspended for those qualifying employees hired on or after January 1, 2016 through or on May 31, 2016

-The statement signed by qualified employees indicating that they have provided the information on Form 8850 “on or before the date of the job offer” is waived for employees hired during the hiatus period
+The statement signed by qualified employees indicating that they have provided the information on Form 8850 “on or before the date of the job offer” is waived during the hiatus period:

-Long term unemployed are defined as any individual who is certified by a DLA as being in a period of unemployment which is not less than 27 consecutive weeks and includes a period in which the individual was receiving unemployment compensation under State or Federal Law, which may be less than 27 weeks.
-As of IRS Notice 2016-22, proof of qualification for this newly added target group may require the new hire to provide information regarding the period(s) in which the individual was unemployed, the period the individual received unemployment compensation, and signature of a self-attestation as to the unemployment information the new hire provided.
-Further information regarding this requirement will be available upon release of the modified WOTC Program forms.
+Long-Term Unemployed are defined as any individual who is certified by a DLA as being in a period of unemployment which is not less than 27 consecutive weeks and includes a period in which the individual was receiving unemployment compensation under State or Federal Law, which may be less than 27 weeks.
+As of IRS Notice 2016-22, proof of qualification for this newly-added target group may require the new hire to provide information regarding the period(s) in which the individual was unemployed, the period the individual received unemployment compensation, and signature or self-attestation as to the unemployment information the new hire provided.
+Further information regarding this requirement will be available upon release of the modified WOTC program forms.